 Importantly, the $400,000 flowed from Premier to the former owners of Sledge (not directly to Sledge).
 Sledge has a new owner, but is otherwise unaffected by the transaction.
 Sledge’s balance sheet appears at the bottom of the facing page.
 Notice that Sledge’s total equity is highlighted to call attention to its reported balance of $300,000.

-Purchase differential can be explained by many factors.
+Acquisition differential can be explained by many factors.
 Remember that assets and liabilities are not necessarily reported at fair value.
 For example, the cost of land held by Sledge may differ from its current value.
 Assume Sledge’s land is worth $110,000, or $35,000 more than its carrying value of $75,000.
-That would explain part of the purchase differential.
+That would explain part of the acquisition differential.
 Assume that all other identifiable assets and liabilities are carried at fair value.
-What about the other $65,000 of purchase differential ($100,000 total differential minus $35,000 attributable to land)?
+What about the other $65,000 of acquisition differential ($100,000 total differential minus $35,000 attributable to land)?

 An orderly worksheet can be used to demonstrate preparation of the consolidated balance sheet.
 This is shown below.
 Amounts from both Premier’s and Sledge’s balance sheets are incorporated into the first two data columns.
 These values are the carrying amounts for assets and liabilities taken directly from the separate accounting records of each company.